-Specific information regarding USTs and potential hoists, including size and contents was not confirmed.
-In addition to the two aforementioned sites, for sites where USTs (i.e. fuel oil) are suspected, Contractor shall perform exploratory excavations and test pits with the direction and oversight of the QEP to identify suspect USTs.
-Conduct test pits, as soon as practical to identify the potential presence of on-site storage tanks.
+Presence of USTs and hoists, including size and contents are not confirmed.
+For sites where USTs or hoists are suspected, Contractor shall perform exploratory excavations and test pits with the direction and oversight of the QEP to identify suspect USTs and hoists.
+Conduct test pits as soon as practical to identify the presence of on-site storage tanks.